Hege Riise set to become England Women interim boss after Phil Neville exit

 - Women's football transfer fees surpass $1m for first time

-Neville, 43, had been due to leave his England role in July but his move to the United States forced an early exit on Monday - and with Wiegman due to remain in her current post for this summer's rearranged Games in Tokyo - the Football Association have opted it bring in Riise for the short term.
+Neville, 43, had been due to leave his England role in July but his move to the United States forced an early exit on Monday - and with Wiegman due to remain in her current post for this summer's rearranged Games in Tokyo - the FA have opted it bring in Riise for the short term, despite no current scheduled fixtures for the Lionesses.

-Neville was due to lead hosts England into the Women's Euros next year but he stepped down after it was confirmed the tournament will be postponed until July 2022.
+Neville was due to lead hosts England - who have not played since March 2020 because of the ongoing Covid-19 pandemic - into the Women's Euros next year, but he stepped down after it was postponed until July 2022.

 Trending